iOS: Troubleshooting USB connection

-- If you are using an accessory, remove the device from the dock and connect it to the computer using only the Apple 30-pin to USB Cable or Lightning to USB Cable.
+- If you are using an accessory, remove the accessory and connect the device to the computer using only the Apple 30-pin to USB Cable or Lightning to USB Cable.

-- If you have access to additional Apple 30-pin to USB Cable or Lightning to USB Cables, try testing with another if the first one doesn't work.
+If you have access to additional Apple 30-pin to USB Cable or Lightning to USB Cables, try testing with another if the first one doesn't work.

 - Restart your computer and device.
 To restart your device: